apache/spark/docs/sql-programming-guide.md

 This conversion can be done using one of two methods in a `SQLContext`:

 * `jsonFile` - loads data from a directory of JSON files where each line of the files is a JSON object.
-* `jsonRDD` - loads data from an existing RDD where each element of the RDD is a string containing a JSON object.

 Note that the file that is offered as _jsonFile_ is not a typical JSON file.
 Each line must contain a separate, self-contained valid JSON object.
 As a consequence,